-(7) Office or duty telephone numbers.(B) All releases of personal information regarding civilian personnel in this category shall be made in in this category shall be made in accordance with 32 CFR part 286.
-(6) When military or civilian personnel are assigned, detailed, or employed by the National Security Agency, the Defense Intelligence
+(7) Office or duty telephone numbers.
+(B) All releases of personal information regarding civilian personnel in this category shall be made in accordance with 32 CFR part 286.

-Agency, the National Reconnaissance Office, or the National Geospatial-Intelligence Agency, information about such personnel may only be disclosed as authorized by Public Law 86-36 ("National Security Agency-Officers and Employees'') and 10 U.S.C 424 (Disclosure of Organizational and Personnel Information: Exemption for Specified Intelligence Agencies").
+(6) When military or civilian personnel are assigned, detailed, or employed by the National Security Agency, the Defense Intelligence Agency, the National Reconnaissance Office, or the National Geospatial-Intelligence agency, information about such personnel may only be disclosed as authorized by Public Law 86-36 ("National Security Agency-Officers and Employees") and 10 U.S.C 424 ("Disclosure of Organizational and Personnel Information: Exemption for Specified Intelligence Agencies").
 When military and civilian personnel are assigned, detailed or employed by an overseas unit, a sensitive unit, or to a routinely deployable unit, information about such personnel may only be disclosed as authorized by 10 U.S.C.
 130b ("Personnel in Overseas, Sensitive, or Routinely Deployed Units: Nondisclosure of Personally Identifying Information").